Jasminehan1112/Final_stroop_memory/README.md

 Run the script

 ###Packages and Dependencies
--Psychopy
+- Psychopy
--Panda
+- Panda

 ###Summary of Result
 After taking the experiment, there will be a file named like sub-001_results.csv in the directory.
 This file includes:
--Reaction times and accuracy for each trial.
+- Reaction times and accuracy for each trial
--Congruence condition per trial.
+- Congruence condition per trial
--Block number.
+- Block number
--Memorized number and participant recall.
+- Memorized number and participant recall
--Whether the memory recall was correct (1) or incorrect (0).
+- Whether the memory recall was correct (1) or incorrect (0)
--Participant mood and anxiety ratings.
+- Participant mood and anxiety ratings
--Final feedback ratings on task difficulty and self-performance, or additional comments.
+- Final feedback ratings on task difficulty and self-performance, or additional comments